Software apps and online services

 An external audio amplifier must be used to amplify the sound of this radio.
 One suggestion is to use the amplified speakers used on computers or any other amplifier that has a line input.

 Another option is to assemble a simple DIY audio amplifier with the LM386 IC.
 See below a complete project of the audio amplifier that I assembled at home using the LM386.
 If you want a stereo amplifier, assemble 2 of these.
+It is not necessary to resize the PCB designs, they are already in the 1: 1 scale and you do not need to mirror them.

 I wrote this code (sketch) in a simple way, allowing beginners (and advanced) to make their own modifications and customize the radio according to their needs.